-This stunning detached villa, overlooking citrus and avocado groves, offers breathtaking views from its elevated position on the edge of the Sierra de Tejeda national park.
+This stunning detached villa, overlooking citrus mango and avocado groves, offers breathtaking views from its elevated position on the edge of the Sierra de Tejeda national park.

-The newly built villa is ideal for independent travellers wishing to escape from the madding crowd, yet its location is very convenient for all you could wish for.
+The villa is ideal for independent travellers wishing to escape from the madding crowd, yet its location is very convenient for all you could wish for.
 The nearest beach is at Torre del Mar which is only 25mins drive away, and the shops and markets of Velez Malaga, (the nearest town) are only 20mins away.
 In the village of Comares (which is just 5 mins away), you will find bars and restaurants, however if you prefer to relax at the villa one evening, and do not want the hassle of cooking, the owner has a well deserved reputation for her excellent cuisine and will cater for you, with prior arrangement.

 Terraces set on two levels leading from the beautifully furnished accommodation, offer amazing uninterrupted views across to the Mediterranean and Mountains.